NU-CCRG/Getting-Started/01_Using QUEST.md

 6. **OPEN NEW TERMINAL WINDOW**.
 Log into your “tunnel” to the node so you can get to Jupyter notebook.

     `ssh -L <8622>:localhost:<8622> i <netid>@quest.northwestern.edu ssh -N -L <8622>:localhost:<8622> <qnode6026>`

+    You will be asked for your password, but after you entered your password correctly, there will be no prompt.

-7. Go to first terminal window, copy and paste the given webpage into your internet browser (i.e. Chrome).
+7. Go to first terminal window, copy and paste the given webpage into your internet browser (e.g. Chrome).

 # GIT on QUEST